Medically reviewed by Drugs.com. Last updated on Jun 17, 2022.

 Late dumping syndrome starts one to three hours after you eat a high-sugar meal.
-The signs and symptoms develop that long after you eat because your body releases large amounts of insulin to absorb the large amount of sugars entering your small intestine.
+The signs and symptoms develop that long after you eat because your body releases large amounts of insulin to absorb the sugars entering your small intestine.
 The result is low blood sugar.

-Signs and symptoms of late dumping can include:
+Signs and symptoms of late dumping syndrome can include:

 - Dizziness, lightheadedness

 - Rapid heart rate

 Some people have both early and late signs and symptoms.
-Some people develop dumping syndrome years after surgery.
+And dumping syndrome can develop years after surgery.

 When to see a doctor

 Contact your doctor if any of the following apply to you.

 - You develop signs and symptoms that might be due to dumping syndrome, even if you haven't had surgery.